sei-international/LEAPMacro.jl/docs/src/config.md

 ### [Employment, labor productivity, and wages](@id config-empl-labprod-wage)
 The next block contains default parameters for labor productivity (either a constant growth rate or in the form of the Kaldor-Verdoorn law) and for the function that determines the growth rate of the wage.
 See the technical documentation on [labor productivity growth](@ref dynamics-labor-prod) and [wage determination](@ref dynamics-wages) for details.

-All paramters are optional.
+All parameters are optional.
 Their definitions are as follows:
   * `use_KV_model` (default = `true` if `KV_coeff_default` _or_ `KV_intercept_default` is defined, otherwise `false`) : A flag to say whether to use the Kaldor-Verdoorn model rather than constant labor productivity growth rates;
   * `use_sector_params_if_available` (default = `true`) : A flag to say whether to use sector-specific parameters if they are available (useful mainly to compare different specifications, otherwise it can be omitted);
   * `labor_prod_gr_default` (default = 0.0) : Default economy-wide labor productivity growth if not specified for some year (or if the column is omitted) in the [external time-series file](@ref params-time-series);